4th Summit of EMDR Complex Trauma & Dissociation

 Different clinical cases will be presented to illustrate the theoretical concepts and to describe a decision-making having into account the specific emotion regulation problems that each patient presents.

-- Acquire a comprehensive perspective on emotion dysregulation in trauma-related disorders
+- Recognize a comprehensive perspective on emotion dysregulation in trauma-related disorders

 - Identify how factors related to emotion regulation may disrupt EMDR reprocessing

-- Utilize specific tools to EMDR procedures in severely dysregulated patients
+- Apply specific tools to EMDR procedures in severely dysregulated patients

 About the Presenter: